akulsharma007/mediamarktchallenge/README.md

 - `./src/services`: Placeholder for service layer.
 This is where all the api request handlers go.
 Currently, it contains mock APIs
 - `./src/components`: Reusable Components that are shared across screens

-### 2. Routing

-Project uses [React Navigation](https://reactnavigation.org/) for navigating between Screens.

-### 3. Persistent Storage Strategy
+### 2. Storage Strategy

 Project uses [Async Storage](https://react-native-async-storage.github.io/async-storage/docs/usage/) as persistent storage to save Parcel to Carrier mapping.

-I strongly believe that this must be also persisted to backend but I didnt implement it as it was a frontend focussed challenge.
+Since it was a frontend focussed challenge, I did not implement the backend for it.

-### 4. Assets
+### 3. Image Assets

 Project uses [Expo Vector Icons](https://icons.expo.fyi/) for icons and images.

-### 5. Linting and formating
+### 4. Linting and formating

 Project uses esLint and Prettier for code formating.